shacthulu/chadteat-website/README.md

 ## License

-Many components may be subject to the TailwindUI license
+Some components may be subject to the TailwindUI license